ginolatorilla/python3-template/README.md

 ## Features

-- Support for Python 3.6, 3.7, and 3.8
+- Support for Python 3.6, up to 3.10
-- Support for Linux, Windows, and MacOS
+- Support for Linux, Windows, and MacOS (no support for 3.6 in MacOS)
 - GitHub workflow templates
 - Linting with `pycodestyle` (formerly `pep8`)
 - Test-driven development with PyTest